The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 But aside from the five different whites, here are a few more considerations…

-1. If you have a lot of doorways and windows, white walls will be in high contrast with your trim, which can make a space look smaller and more cluttered (especially hallways).
-Of course, sometimes we have to pick our evil, as to lower the contrast, you need a darker color, which DEFINITELY won’t lighten your space.
+If you have many doorways and windows, white walls will contrast strongly with your trim, making a space look smaller and more cluttered (especially hallways).
+Of course, sometimes we have to pick our evil, as to lower the contrast, you need a darker color, which definitely won’t lighten your space.

 LIving room with arch to dining room, dark wood trim, floor and furniture.
 Benjamin Moore Spanish White cream off-white paint color on walls.
 Client photo of Kylie M Interiors

-2. If you don’t have enough light (natural or interior), your white could look chalky, flat, or dingy.
-Make sure to improve your interior lighting as much as possible, including choosing the right Kelvins that suit your fave shade of white, as well as the temperature of light you like to live in!
+If you don’t have enough light (natural or interior), your white could look chalky, flat, or dingy.
+Make sure to improve your interior lighting as much as possible, including choosing the right Kelvins that suit your favorite shade of white and the temperature of light you like to live in!

 The best white paint colors for dark wood cabinets, trim and flooring.
 Warm shades of white, Kylie M Color expert, home update ideas